CanyonTurtle/dvhs-devteams/docs/articles/ROBOTC/pid.md

 But, we can do better!
 Think about what this will be doing: we still have limited control over how much the arm is powering!
 For example, if we were using a potentiometer instead of an encoder, we would have a lot more values to work with, precicely 4096 values in 270 degrees of motion.
 100 potentiometer values is a very small change.
 Would you really want to power your arm at 100 power when you are only 100 potentiometer values away?
 No!

+The problem is, the error and the speed that you want are correlated, but the details aren't settled yet.
+Exactly *how fast should the power change, considering error?*

-Instead, let's make a constant.
+This challenge is solved by a constant.
 I'm sure you've talked about constants in your Math or Science classes before.
 If we make a constant, we can truly gain control over how much we want our arm to power.
 I wll be calling my constant kP. k is often used to denote constants.

 ``` c